bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 * `pull_request_head_branch` (string): the Pull Request's "head branch" (`refs/`).
 This special git `ref` should point to the **source** of the Pull Request.
 Supported by GitHub and GitLab.
   Example: `pull/12/head` (github) / `merge-requests/12/head` (gitlab).

 {% include message_box.html type="note" title="Git Clone - parameter priority" content=" If you provide a `tag`, the `branch` parameter will be ignored by the `Git Clone` step.

 If you provide a `commit_hash` parameter then both the `tag` and the `branch` parameters will be ignored.

-These will still be logged, will be available for steps and will be visible on the Build's details page, but the `Git Clone` tep will use the the most specific parameter for checkout. "%}
+The ignored parameters will still be logged and they will be available for steps and they will be visible on the Build's details page but the `Git Clone` Step will use the the most specific parameter for checkout. "%}

-### Specify Environment Variables
+### Specifying Environment Variables

 You can define additional environment variables for your build.

-_These variables will be handled with priority between_ `Secrets` _and_ `App Env Vars`, which means that you can not overwrite environment variables defined in your build configuration (e.g. App Env Vars), only Secrets.
-For more information see: _[Availability order of environment variables](/bitrise-cli/most-important-concepts/#availability-order-of-environment-variables)
+[Be aware that Environment Variables have a priority order!](/bitrise-cli/most-important-concepts/#availability-order-of-environment-variables).
+These additional variables will be handled with priority between `Secrets` and `App Env Vars`, which means that you can not overwrite environment variables defined in your build configuration (for example, App Env Vars), only Secrets.

+This parameter must be an **array of objects**, and that every item of the array must include at least a `mapped_to` property.
+This must contain:

+- The key of the Environment Variable.
+- The value of the Environment Variable.

-It's important that this parameter have to be an **array of objects**, and that every item of the array have to include at least a `mapped_to` (the key of the Environment Variable, without a dollar sign (`$`)) and a `value` property (the value of the variable).
-By default environment variable names inside values will be replaced in triggered build by actual value from target environment.
-This behavior can be disabled by setting `is_expand` flag to `false`.
+{% include message_box.html type="note" title="Replacing Env Var names" content="By default environment, variable names inside values will be replaced in triggered build by actual value from the target environment.
+This behavior can be disabled by setting `is_expand` flag to `false`."%}

 Example: